gmiclotte/Melvor-Idle-Combat-Simulator-Reloaded/README.md

 After installing the extension, a refresh of the game may be required.

 ### Firefox:
-Currently not available as a signed add-on, but you can [add it as temporary add-on](https://www.youtube.com/watch?v=J7el77F1ckg)
+Currently not available as a signed add-on, but you can download [the latest version](/../../releases/latest) of the simulator and [add it as temporary add-on](https://www.youtube.com/watch?v=J7el77F1ckg)

 ### Chrome:
+You can get the extension on the [Chrome Web Store](https://chrome.google.com/webstore/detail/melvor-idle-combat-simula/cgggfndkphggbgeimpplooflemnfndok)

-Currently not available on the chrome webstore, but you can download the sources here and [add it as an unpacked extension](https://developer.chrome.com/extensions/getstarted)
+Or you can download the sources here and [add it as an unpacked extension](https://developer.chrome.com/extensions/getstarted)
 1. Download [the latest version](/../../releases/latest) of the simulator
 2. Unzip the files
 3. Navigate to: chrome://extensions and toggle Developer mode on